MeAkash77/PAYROLL-MANAGEMENT-SYSTEM/README.md

 Before you proceed to installation, make sure you have installed `XAMPP` first and import the database in `phpmyadmin`.

-PLEASE STAR ⭐ OR FORK IF YOU THINK THIS IS HELPFUL TO YOU.

 **Message me on [Github](https://github.com/MeAkash77) for the database file**

 ## ✨ Installation